Need help? We are available to speak to you 7 days a weekRead More

 Form 1195—Identity Declaration is used to verify identity for specific Australian citizenship applications.
 It helps you prove your identity and allows the government to verify your personal information.
 Completing this form correctly requires careful consideration and attention to detail.
 Errors, inconsistencies, or incorrect information may affect the assessment of your application and could result in processing delays or refusal.

-What is Form 1195 Identity Declaration and Why Is It Required?
+What Is Form 1195 Identity Declaration and Why Is It Required?

-Who Needs to Complete Form 1195?
+Who Needs to Complete the 1195 Identity Declaration Form?

 You must complete this form if you are applying online for Australian citizenship by descent or evidence of citizenship.
 You do not need to complete Form 1195 if you are applying for citizenship by conferral.
 This includes permanent residents applying to become Australian citizens through the standard pathway.